Picovoice/rhino/binding/rust/README.md

 ## Usage

-To create an instance of the engine you first create a `RhinoBuilder` instance with the configuration parameters for the speech to intent engine and then make a call to `.init()`.
+To create an instance of the engine you first create a `RhinoBuilder` instance with the configuration parameters for the speech to intent engine and then make a call to `.init()`:

 ```rust
 use rhino::RhinoBuilder;